-The physical boundary of the Qualcomm Crypto Engine Core is the Snapdragon 888 5G Mobile Platform SoC, Qualcomm QCM6490 SoC, and Qualcomm QCS6490 SoC, which contain the Qualcomm Crypto Engine Core, which is implemented as a sub-chip.
+The physical boundary of the Qualcomm Crypto Engine Core is the Snapdragon 888 5G Mobile Platform SoC, Qualcomm QCM6490 SoC, Qualcomm QCS6490 SoC, and Snapdragon 695 5G Mobile Platform SoC, which contain the Qualcomm Crypto Engine Core, which is implemented as a subchip.
 Consequently, the embodiment of the Qualcomm Crypto Engine Core is a Single-chip cryptographic module.
 The logical boundary is the Crypto Engine Core.

-2.3.1.
-Hardware Block Diagram
+2.3.1.Hardware Block Diagram

 In the hardware block diagram, the arrows depict the flow of the status, control, and data.
-Parameters are passed to the Qualcomm Crypto Engine Core and results received from the Qualcomm Crypto Engine Core, are via Direct Memory Access (DMA) writing and reading the Qualcomm Crypto Engine Core's registers.
+Parameters are passed to the Qualcomm Crypto Engine Core and results received from the Qualcomm Crypto Engine Core, are via Direct Memory Access (DMA) writing and reading the registers of Qualcomm Crypto Engine Core.

-The CSPs, such as the encryption key, are written directly to registers or submitted via the FIFO channel to be stored within the Qualcomm Crypto Engine Core 5.6.0 hardware.
-The remainder of the Snapdragon 888 5G Mobile Platform SoC, Qualcomm QCM6490 SoC and Qualcomm QCS6490 SoC, which themselves are not part of the Qualcomm Crypto Engine Core, either pass the Critical Security Parameters (CSP) from the software executing on top of the SoC to the Qualcomm Crypto Engine Core, or, as a "user" of cryptographic services, generates the CSP and delivers them to the Qualcomm Crypto Engine Core.
+The CSP, such as the encryption key, are written directly to registers or submitted via the FIFO channel to be stored within the Qualcomm Crypto Engine Core 5.6.0 hardware.
+Snapdragon 888 5G Mobile Platform SoC, Qualcomm QCM6490 SoC Qualcomm QCS6490 SoC, and Snapdragon 695 5G Mobile Platform SoC components outside Qualcomm Crypto Engine Core logical boundary either pass the CSP from the software executing on top of the SoC to the Qualcomm Crypto Engine

+Core, or, as a "user" of cryptographic services, generates the CSP and delivers them to the Qualcomm Crypto Engine Core.